-Lazy Delivery (default) Lazy delivery should be used on pages where content is not immediately visible unless the user scrolls down to it.
-In this case the time to deliver the visible context to the client be shorter, and the user perceives better performance.
+Lazy Delivery (default)

+Lazy delivery should be used for tables, or other stamped components, which are known to have slow fetch time.
+The examples are stamped components are the ones based on data controls using webservices calls or other data controls with slow data fetch.
+Lazy delivery can also be used on pages where content is not immediately visible unless the user scrolls down to it.
+In this case the time to deliver the visible context to the client will be shorter, and the user perceives better performance.

 Lazy delivery is implemented using data streaming technique.
 The advantage of this approach is that the server has the ability to execute data fetches in parallel and stream data back to the client as soon as the data is available.
 The technique performs very well for a page with two tables, one that returns data very quickly and one that returns data very slowly.
 Users see the data for the fast table as soon as the data is available.

 Executing data fetches in parallel also speeds up the total time to fetch data.
+This gives an advantage to lazy loading in cases of multiple, and possibly slow, data fetches.
+While streaming is the default mechanisms to deliver data in lazy mode, parallel execution of data controls is not.
+In order to enable parallel execution, open the page definition and change RenderHint on the iterator to background.

+In certain situations, the advantage of parallel execution is faster response time.
+Parallel execution could potentially use more resources due to multiple threads executing request in parallel and possibly more database connections will be opened.

+Consider using parallel execution only when there are multiple slow components on the page and the stamped components belong to different data control frames (such as isolated taskflows).
+Since parallel execution synchronizes on the data control frame level, when there is a single data control frame parallel execution may not improve performance.

+Immediate Delivery

-This gives an advantage to lazy loading for the cases of multiple and possible slow data fetches.
-Immediate Delivery Immediate delivery (contentDelivery="immediate") should be used if table data control is fast, or if it returns a small set of data.
+Immediate delivery (contentDelivery="immediate") should be used if table data control is fast, or if it returns a small set of data.
 In these cases the response time be faster than using lazy delivery.

 Another advantage of immediate delivery is less server resource usage, compared to lazy delivery.
 Immediate delivery sends only one request to the server, which results in lower CPU and memory usage on the server for the given user interaction.

-7.2.7 Performance Considerations for DVT Components
+8.2.7 Performance Considerations for DVT Components

 DVT components are data visualization components built on top of ADF Rich Client components.
 DVT components include graphs, gauges, Gantt charts, pivot tables and maps.
-Table 7-5 provides some configuration recommendations for DVT components:
+Table 8-5 provides some configuration recommendations for DVT components: